top of page

 Community engagement

 "Community engagement isn't a program - it's a way of life.
-Every connection we make today becomes part of the support system for the next generation of Pacific Islander student-athletes." -Uncle Phil Medlock
+Every connection we make today becomes part of the support system for the next generation of Pacific Islander students" -Uncle Phil Medlock

 Your Village Behind Every Champion

 Community is at the heart of Pacific Islander culture.
-Our Community Engagement pillar creates meaningful connections that celebrate cultural identity, build lasting support networks, and expand our student-athletes' sense of belonging.
+Our Community Engagement pillar creates meaningful connections that celebrate cultural identity, build lasting support networks, and expand our students' sense of belonging.

 Quarterly cultural gatherings that bring our community together for traditional Pacific Islander meals, cultural connection, and mentorship.
-Student-athletes, families, coaches, and community members share food family-style while upperclassmen mentor freshmen, professional role models share their journeys, and we connect students to campus resources and support networks.
-These gatherings create that essential village atmosphere where every athlete knows they're supported by an entire community.
+Students, families, mentors, and community members share food family-style while upperclassmen mentor freshmen, professional role models share their journeys, and we connect students to campus resources and support networks.
+These gatherings create that essential village atmosphere where everyone knows they're supported by an entire community.

 Hui Mahi'ai 'Aina: Hawaii Service Learning

-Annual spring service trip to Oahu where 15+ student-athletes work with Blanche McMillan's organization serving those experiencing homelessness.
+Annual spring service trip to Oahu where 15+ students work with Blanche McMillan's organization HMA serving those experiencing homelessness.
 This week-long experience (2026 dates: May 18-24) embodies Pacific Islander values of generosity and servant leadership through hands-on community service and cultural immersion.

 Ongoing Community Partnerships